 - Preparing the Financial Statements of the Government in accordance with the Public Sector Finance Act 1989;

-- Preparing guidance for departments on Financial Management and Reporting by State sector entities; and
+- Preparing guidance for departments and entities on State sector performance; and

 - Preparing forecasts (Economic and Fiscal Updates) as part of the annual Budget process.